petershin/liferay-learn/docs/commerce/latest/en/order-management/developer-guide/order-api-basics.md

    ./Order_POST_ToChannel.sh 1234 5678 USD
    ```

-   The JSON response shows a new order has been added:
+   The JSON response shows a new order has been added for that account and channel:

    ```bash
    {